-This is followed by calls to actions to learn more about the phone or for buying it.
+This is followed by calls to action to learn more about the phone or to buy it.

-That means both customer profiles—those still deciding and those whom are ready to purchase—are given separate options.
+That means both customer profiles—those still deciding and those who are ready to purchase—are given separate options.

 Note how there’s a clear hierarchy of text size, sentence length, and color.

 It slims down as it gets toward the CTAs, which are also in an eye-catching blue.

 - Make the price of a product sound like an amazing deal with monthly installments, trade-ins, etc.